Timeline & Deadlines

 Students: Jessica Arnold, Alonso Flores, Nigora Isamiddinova, Ji Qi, Nitasha Nair

-Design Across Borders matches volunteer designers with social enterprises in developing countries to build capacity in digital media marketing and visual storytelling.
+Design Xchange matches volunteer designers with social enterprises in developing countries to build capacity in digital media marketing and visual storytelling.
 Designers based in New York City will participate in an overseas design experience emphasizing on collaborative workshops and cultural exchanges with the local NGO and in-country designers.
 By bridging the digital divide, this new network of designers will provide social enterprises the means to effectively promote their mission to their local and international audiences.

 Law of the Land seeks to foster legal-literacy among people by empowering them with intelligible and timely information on relevant laws in a region.
 With the objective of making dense legislation more accessible, comprehensible and available to citizens, Law of the Land will be proactive and interactive mobile based platform enabling legal and procedural awareness among the users.

 Students: Akshara Baru, Urmi Ramchandani, Vasanth Ram, Raghuveer Dinavahi, Soura Sarkar